 Every day carry means carrying everywhere you are legally allowed to, every single day of the year you're physically able.
-It's not so much a burdensome commitment as it is a great piece of mind for your daily activities.
+It's not a burden.
+It's a lifestyle that provides peace of mind.

 Many companies' employee handbooks may not even cover the topic of concealed carry in the workplace.
-When in doubt, read through it to see if there is an active policy in place preventing you from carrying a firearm.
-If nothing is found in the handbook, an honest conversation can yield those aforementioned policy guidelines.
+When in doubt, read it to see if there is an active policy in place preventing you from carrying a firearm.
+If you can't find anything, having a conversation with HR or management may be profitable.

 Benefits of Having Legally Armed Employees

-A lot of companies are starting to catch on: responsible concealed carriers are a force multiplier in terms of keeping employees and customers safe.
-Some time ago, a T-Mobile employee used his concealed carry handgun to neutralize two armed robbers in a store in Chicago.
-He successfully managed to protect both customers and his fellow employees.
-While T-Mobile is generally “gun free” in concealed carry workplace policy, the manager quickly saw that if it was not for the fast action on behalf of his employee, they all would have been put at even greater risk.
+Some companies are starting to catch onto responsible concealed carriers being a force multiplier in terms of keeping employees and customers safe.
+Some time ago, a T-Mobile employee used his concealed carry handgun to neutralize two armed robbers in a store in Chicago, successfully defending himself, others and the business.
+While T-Mobile is generally “gun free,” the manager deduced that the action of his employee avoided even greater risk.

 Encouraging Concealed Carry at The Workplace and Outside of It

-You care about them not just when they're at work but when they're outside of work.
+Good employers care about employees inside and outside of work.
 Concealed carry every day, inside and outside the workplace, is a great first step.
 Encouraging additional training and even showing them some safety procedures like getting a holster with great retention and adjustable cant are all ways to show this.

-Additionally, carrying concealed in business attire is a low impact, easily hidden practice that won’t interrupt workflow nor long meetings.
+Additionally, carrying concealed in a business suit is a low impact, easily hidden practice that won’t interrupt workflow nor long meetings.